fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/mission_file/setting_values.rst

 hard-coded value with no unit
 *****************************

-When no unit is provided, the value can be set directly.
+When no unit is provided, the value can be "inlined".
 As for :ref:`setting-values-value-unit`, if the concerned parameter is not dimensionless, SI units will be assumed.

 Example: